 - 4 tablespoon pineapple juice (from the can)

-- Whisk Tamari sauce, vinegar, (date syrup), minced garlic, pineapple juice, and black pepper in a bowl; Pour mixture in ziplock bag together with vegetables and let it soak in your fridge for at least 1 hour.
+- Whisk Tamari sauce, vinegar, (date syrup), minced garlic, pineapple juice, and black pepper in a bowl; Pour mixture in ziplock bag together with vegetables and pineapples and let it soak in your fridge for at least 1 hour.

 - Preheat gas grill for medium high heat.
-Alternately thread marinated vegetables and pineapples onto the skewers.

 - Cook skewers on preheated grill in aluminum plate on medium to low heat for 5 minutes.
 Then turn them around and grill the other side for 5 minutes.

-OTHER GRILLED VEGETABLE RECIPES YOU MIGHT ENJOY
+OTHER VEGETABLE RECIPES FOR BARBECUE YOU MIGHT ENJOY